krtfpls/SmallWarehouse-Management-React/README.md

 # Warehouse management / React

-Small application for simple warehouse management for my own development, so please bear with it.
+Small application for simple warehouse management for my own development.
+It's my first project, so please bear with it.
 Change appsettings_scheme.json to appsettings.json and fill.

 example: